Kent Hughes (ice hockey): Early life and career

-A Montreal native, Hughes grew up in the West Island (Pierrefonds and Beaconsfield) and played bantam AA hockey for the West Island Royals and midget AAA for the Lac St-Louis Lions.
-In 1987–88, he played for the Cégep de Saint-Laurent Patriotes, helping his team win the league championship.
-He later attended Middlebury College, where he was the captain of the hockey team for the 1991-92 season.
-Hughes earned a Juris Doctor degree from Boston College in 1996 before becoming a player agent.
+A Montreal native, Hughes grew up in the West Island (Pierrefonds and Beaconsfield) and played minor hockey for the West Island Royals and later the Lac St-Louis Lions.
+In 1987–88, he joined the Cégep de Saint-Laurent Patriotes, helping his team capture the league championship.
+Hughes then attended Middlebury College, where he served as team captain for the 1991-92 season.

-Hughes became a player agent in 1998, when he began to represent first overall pick Vincent Lecavalier.
-In 2016, his agency MFIVE SPORT merged with Quartexx, and became one of the biggest agencies in the NHL, overseeing more than 290 million dollars' worth of contracts.
-Hughes represented a multitude of NHL players including Patrice Bergeron, Kris Letang, Darnell Nurse, Sammy Blais, Alex Newhook, Colin White, Drake Batherson, Anthony Beauvillier, Marco Scandella, and Alexis Lafrenière.
+After earning a Juris Doctor degree from Boston College, Hughes became a player agent in 1998, when he began to represent first overall pick Vincent Lecavalier.
+In 2016, his agency MFIVE SPORT merged with Quartexx, and became one of the biggest agencies in the National Hockey League (NHL), overseeing more than 290 million dollars' worth of contracts.
+Collectively, Hughes represented a multitude of NHL players, including: Patrice Bergeron, Kris Letang, Darnell Nurse, Sammy Blais, Alex Newhook, Colin White, Drake Batherson, Anthony Beauvillier, Marco Scandella, and Alexis Lafrenière.

 Executive career

 Hughes first became acquainted with hockey executive Jeff Gorton when both lived in Boston, with the latter working for the Boston Bruins.
 Gorton first attempted to recruit Hughes to work with him while he was general manager of the New York Rangers, but he declined.
 Gorton was later hired by Geoff Molson to be executive vice president of hockey operations for the Montreal Canadiens, after having sacked general manager Marc Bergevin after the team had a historically disastrous start to the 2021–22 NHL season, and began a search for a replacement.
 Hughes was persuaded to interview for the job, which he considered a "dream" position.
 His hiring as the eighteenth general manager in team history was announced on January 18, 2022.
 Molson would subsequently characterize Hughes' hiring as the beginning of a team "rebuild", a process that the franchise had heretofore avoided in its modern history.

 While it was initially announced that coach Dominique Ducharme would be retained for the remainder of the season, Hughes removed Ducharme and replaced him with retired star forward Martin St. Louis after the team had lost seven consecutive games at the beginning of 2022, most by blowout margins.
 Despite having no prior professional coaching experience, St. Louis was immediately well-received.
-Beginning a plan to revamp the team's roster, Hughes executed a series of trades in his first two months, parting with players Tyler Toffoli, Ben Chiarot, Brett Kulak and Artturi Lehkonen to secure new draft picks and prospects.
+Beginning a plan to revamp the team's roster, Hughes executed a series of trades in his first two months, parting with players such as: Tyler Toffoli, Ben Chiarot, Brett Kulak and Artturi Lehkonen to secure additional draft picks and prospects.
 Following the season's end, Hughes announced the creation of the Canadiens' first in-house analytics department; led by the Montreal Canadiens first director of hockey analytics Christopher Boucher.